09nwalkerm/ROMpEIT/README.md

 Notice how it runs almost instantly AND the estimated values are really close to the synthetic values.
 You are encouraged to play around with the parameters, especially the conductivities.

-Try adding the "'simultaneous',true" pair to the GenInverse function to see all the electrode pairs be estimated together in one optimisation.
+Try adding the `'simultaneous',true` pair to the GenInverse function to see all the electrode pairs be estimated together in one optimisation.

 This tutorial only gives a breif guide, and there are many more features and configurations to explore.